DiegoLopesLima/warble/README.md

 ## Changelog

-Previous [releases](https://github.com/DiegoLopesLima/warble/releases) and their documentation are also available for download.
+Change log, previous [releases](https://github.com/DiegoLopesLima/warble/releases) and their documentations are also available for download on [releases](https://github.com/DiegoLopesLima/warble/releases).

 ## Credits